LeoWillmann/camunda-modeler-BPMN4ES/README.md

-# Camunda Modeler Plugin Example
+# Camunda Modeler BPMN4ES Plugin

 ![Compatible with Camunda Modeler version 5](https://img.shields.io/badge/Modeler_Version-5.0.0+-blue.svg) ![Plugin Type](https://img.shields.io/badge/Plugin%20Type-BPMN-orange.svg)

-This example serves as a starting point for creating your own plugin for the [Camunda Modeler](https://github.com/camunda/camunda-modeler).
+This plugin serves as a modeler interface to model with key environmental indicators such as emissions and energy consumption and has been developed with the help of [camunda-modeler-plugin-example](https://github.com/camunda/camunda-modeler-plugin-example) template.

+The source of the BPMN4ES implementation is from [michel-medema/BPMN4ES](https://github.com/michel-medema/BPMN4ES) and has only been changed make it compatible in the camunda modeler plugin environment and work with the Zeebe engine.

+## What it does
+The plugin adds a context menu option for bpmn tasks which allow the user to select a key environmental indicator to monitor for the given task.
+To monitor the values, the plugin automatically adds `Zeebe input variables` and `execution listener` with defined data in [KeiMenuProvider.js](client\BPMN4ES\KeiMenuProvider.js).

+## How to monitor

+The monitoring requires a `job worker` of the given name in [KeiMenuProvider.js](client\BPMN4ES\KeiMenuProvider.js) which can process the provided Zeebe input variable data.
+The [camunda-zeebe-BPMN4ES](https://github.com/rug-student/camunda-zeebe-BPMN4ES) github repository provides a java spring boot template to work with.

 ## Development Setup

-Use [npm](https://www.npmjs.com/), the [Node.js](https://nodejs.org/en/) package manager to download and install required dependencies:
+Use [npm](https://www.npmjs.com/), the [Node.js](https://nodejs.org/en/) package manager to download and install required dependencies, verified to be working with npm 10.9.2 and node v22.15.1 (lts).

 ```sh
 npm install